nixworks/public/news/2015/10/26/README.md

 ##### Colombian conflict (1964-present)
 ### [At least 11 Colombian Army soldiers and one policeman have been killed in an ELN attack in northeast Colombia. ](/news/2015/10/26/at-least-11-colombian-army-soldiers-and-one-policeman-have-been-killed-in-an-eln-attack-in-northeast-colombia.md)
-_Context: Colombian conflict (1964-present), Colombian Army, Colombia, ELN_
+_Context: Colombia, Colombian Army, Colombian conflict (1964-present), ELN_

 ##### MTN Group
 ### [MTN Group is fined $5.2 billion by the Nigerian Communications Commission for failing to disconnect non-registered SIM cards. ](/news/2015/10/26/mtn-group-is-fined-5-2-billion-by-the-nigerian-communications-commission-for-failing-to-disconnect-non-registered-sim-cards.md)
-_Context: SIM, MTN Group, Nigerian Communications Commission_
+_Context: MTN Group, Nigerian Communications Commission, SIM_

 ##### Toyota
 ### [Toyota is once again the world's largest carmaker with 7.5 million units sold thus far in 2015, compared to Volkswagen's 7.43 million and General Motors' 7.2 million. ](/news/2015/10/26/toyota-is-once-again-the-world-s-largest-carmaker-with-7-5-million-units-sold-thus-far-in-2015-compared-to-volkswagen-s-7-43-million-and-ge.md)